Join Team Caring Clowns in the 2016 Toronto Challenge! Show your support by walking, running, or making a donation.

 — Audrey Lowitz, Graduate, Caring Clown Program

 This program is for older adults who want to make a difference by bringing joy, laughter, and fun into the lives of long-term care residents.
 Through three courses, students are trained in clowning techniques and achieve an understanding of aging and the dementia process.
 In addition, working closely with long-term care homes, a practicum provides an opportunity for the Caring Clown to gain experience.

 Courses are taught using a combination of lectures, activities, supervised practicum experience, and other interactive learning opportunities.
 Students submit written journals outlining their practicum involvement and undergo a final interview with the course instructor.

 Questions about the enrolment process?
 Want to know more about this course series?
 Attend a free information session:

 RSVP your attendance to Mena Carravetta at email@example.com or 416.979.5103.

-Visit Enrollment for detailed information on how to enroll in individual courses.
-Returning students can enroll in person (at 350 Victoria Street), by mail, or online.
-New students will need to request a Ryerson University Student ID and Ryerson Online Identity in order to enroll online; they can also enroll in person or by mail.
+Visit Enrolment for detailed information on how to enrol in individual courses.
+Returning students can enrol in person (at 350 Victoria Street), by mail, or online.
+New students will need to request a Ryerson Student Number and Ryerson Online Identity in order to enrol online; they can also enrol in person or by mail.